williamsteffens/os-challenge-SHAshanties/README.md

 In the lambda tests, there was found to be a clear advantage in the priority queue, where the total score is reduced by aprox.
 49%.
 However, due to the performance having negligible difference - an even performing a tiny bit worse in the continuous.sh andf total.sh, the implementation was discarded from the final solution.

-As a final remark, the priority queue was in our server implemented in the hope of optimizing the performance rather than reliability.
-In case of future development, a more complex priority hiarichy could yield better results.

 # Final Solution